-One possible area of concern is the relatively large percentage of youth aging out of the system (discharges to independent living).
+The percentage of youth who aged out of the system (discharged to independent living) in 2010 was 9%.
 The team may want to explore whether more intensive permanency planning for older youth (e.g. utilizing family group conferencing) might result in more youth achieving permanency with ties to families that can provide support and assistance into adulthood.